jhicksdev/oecd_rankings/README.md

 The Global Terrorism Index ranks countries based on the impact of terrorism and the extent of terrorist activities.
 It considers factors like the number of terrorist incidents, fatalities, injuries, and property damage.
 For more information, visit the [Global Terrorism Index page](https://www.visionofhumanity.org/global-terrorism-index/).

+### Happy Planet Index

+The Happy Planet Index measures what matters: sustainable wellbeing for all.
+It tells us how well nations are doing at achieving long, happy, and sustainable lives.
+For more information, visit the [Happy Planet Index page](https://happyplanetindex.org/).

 ### Human Development Index (HDI)

 The HDI ranks countries based on life expectancy, education, and per capita income.
 It provides a measure of well-being and development beyond economic performance.
 For more information, visit the [UNDP HDI page](http://hdr.undp.org/en/content/human-development-index-hdi).